victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

 Here, $\hat{f}(x)$ represents the Logistic Regression model estimated probability &mdash; which is usually accompanied by a bias term &mdash; producing the logistic output.
 The summary of the logistic regression model is a weight coefficient for the individual features of the dataset plus a bias unit.

 Furthermore, the Logistic Regression model utilizes a _sigmoid function_, also known as the _logistic function_, to map the _logistic_ as mentioned earlier to a value between $0$ and $1$.
-The sigmoid function is mathematically expressed as:
+The sigmoid function is mathematically expressed in shorthand form as:

 $$